cpe305/fall2016-project-hils124/README.md

 </ul>

 #### abandoned.game
-Package that stores all the game logic and the initial creation of the house itself
+Package that stores all the game logic and the initial creation of the house itself.

 ###### JSON Serialization
 The house is built from a JSON file called *HouseData.json* which holds all the data for each room in the house. *HouseBuilder.java* reads this file in and serializes the information into a java object which it then returns.